Cello sonata

 A cello sonata is a piece written in sonata form, often with the instrumentation of a cello taking solo role with piano accompaniment.
-Some of the earliest cello sonatas were composed in the 18th century by Francesco Geminiani and Antonio Vivaldi; subsequent famous cello sonatas include those by Johannes Brahms, Ludwig van Beethoven, Felix Mendelssohn, Fryderyk Chopin, and Richard Strauss.
+Some of the earliest cello sonatas were composed in the 18th century by Francesco Geminiani and Antonio Vivaldi; subsequent famous cello sonatas include those by Ludwig van Beethoven, Felix Mendelssohn, Fryderyk Chopin, Johannes Brahms, Richard Strauss, Sergei Rachmaninoff, and Claude Debussy.

 The following list contains cello sonatas with or without accompanying instruments.
 See the See also list for more comprehensive lists divided up into solo and accompanied works.